RhoInc/viz-library/R-examples/002-density-lattice/README.md

 ### Features of plot:
 1. Use of faceting to show different subsets of the data (condition on diet).
 2. Data displayed by group (group by time).
-3. Means and intervals for $\pm$ 1 SD are annotated and shaded.
+3. Means and intervals for +/- 1 SD are annotated and shaded.

 ### Code:
 ```r